buresdv/Cork/README.md

 Without his contribution, many of the processes that depend on real-time outputs, such as installation, uninstallation and updating of packages, would be impossible.

+## Advantages of Cork

+Cork is not just an interface for Homebrew.
+It has many features that are either very hard to accomplish using Homebrew alone, or straight-up not possible.

+**Things that Cork makes easier**

+- [x] Listing of installed packages.
+Cork has its own way of loading packages, which is around 10 times faster than the Homebrew implementation.
+- [x] Knowing which packages you installed intentionally, and which packages wwere installed only as dependencies.
+While somewhat possible with the `brew leaves` command, it is often unreliable, often not listing packages that should be included.
+- [x] Updating of only selected packages.
+Again, while possible with Homebrew alone, Cork makes it so easy you wouldn't believe it is not this simple in Homebrew itself.
+- [x] Showing you exactly which packages a package is a dependency of.
+Super annoying in Homebrew, effortless with Cork.
+- [x] And many other features!
+Just try Cork out and try finding them all 😉

+**Things that are not possible without Cork**

+- [x] Clearing of cached downloads.
+- [x] Updating packages from the Menu Bar without having Cork open.
+- [x] Seeing this much info about a package in one convenient location.
+- [x] Tagging packages.
+This is a Cork-only feature that lets you mark any number of packages you'd like to keep track of.

 ## Getting Cork

 Pre-compiled, always up-to-date versions are available from my Homebrew tap, which you get access to by donating 5€/month.
 You can donate through [Ko-Fi](https://ko-fi.com/buresdv) or [GitHub Sponsors](https://github.com/sponsors/buresdv).